ekydiza/MikrotikDev/README.md

 <h1 align="center">🛜 MikrotikDev</h1>
 <p></p>

-<h4 align="center">MikrotikDev merupakan repository berisikan kumpulan script-script Mikrotik RouterOS yang berguna untuk membantu produktivitas kamu sebagai Network Engineer.
-Dibangun menggunakan Hugo dan Bootstrap 5</h4>
+<h4 align="center">MikrotikDev is a repository containing a collection of Mikrotik RouterOS scripts designed to enhance your productivity as a Network Engineer.
+Built using Hugo and Bootstrap 5.</h4>

 <p></p>